Last Updated: 2/2/2020 | February 2nd, 2020

-Offering pristine nature and access to the Amazon rainforest, historic cities and colonial architecture, and lots of affordable food and activities, Brazil will have some something for every traveler.
+Offering pristine nature and access to the Amazon rainforest, historic cities and colonial architecture, and lots of affordable food and activities, Brazil has some something for every traveler.

 But is it safe?

+Still, petty theft and street crime are common in Brazil, so travelers here need to be vigilant.
 But that doesn’t mean you should avoid the country.
 You just need to be a smart traveler.
-Millions of people visit the country every year and don’t have a problem.
-As long as you follow the suggested safety tips, you’ll minimize the likelihood anything bad will happen to you!
+Millions of people visit every year and don’t have a problem.
+As long as you follow the suggested safety tips below, you’ll minimize the likelihood anything bad will happen to you.

-Here is everything you need to know to stay safe and make the most out of your next trip to Brazil.
+Here is everything you need to know to stay safe in Brazil and make the most out of your next trip.

 13 Safety Tips for Brazil